fayasnoushad/career-assistant/README.md

 ## Career Assistant

-Career Assistant is a web application designed to find courses and roadmaps for career development.
+Career Assistant is a web application designed to find courses, roadmaps, and jobs for career development.

 ---